Please click question to expose answer

 Cape Cod Neuropsychology is on the first floor.

-Cape Cod Neuropsychology accepts Blue Cross Blue Shield but only until May 1, 2019.
-Dr. Mary will provide you with all of the necessary information to get reimbursed if you have out of network benefits.
+No insurance is accepted and no exceptions are made.
+However, Dr. Mary can provide you with all of the necessary information to get reimbursed, if you have out of network benefits.

 I’ve been referring patients to Dr. Mary Acunzo for the past 18+ years, and have always found her to be pleasant and professional.
 Her rapport with patients and families is superb!
 Her evaluations and reports are very thorough, well organized, and helpful for providers, families, and educators.
 I find the summaries of Dr Mary’s reports chock full of easily and quickly referenced salient information.
 I would like to give Cape Cod Neuropsychology my strongest possible endorsement.